ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

 - What I did to prepare
 - How the interview process went

-Earlier this year I spent time volunteering.

-Every other Wednesday for two months, I conducted two hour long interviews with candidates.
+Earlier this year, on every other Wednesday for two months, I volunteered to conduct two hour-long technical interviews for engineering fellows.

-This was important to me.
+This was important to me for multiple reasons.
 In the tech industry there are not many people that look like me and I feel it is important to give back.

 Furthermore, one of the most challenging aspects of being a manager is staying technical.
-Frankly one of the challenges in our industry in general is staying technical.
 Frameworks, languages, APIs, libraries, and more are always evolving.
 When you are in your day to day, how do you stay up to speed?

 Recently I was deep in the interview process for a new leadership opportunity.
 I wanted a change and a new challenge.

-I was just wrapping up my rounds of interviews with FAANGs, top tier tech companies, brand name industry leaders, and high-growth startups.
+I was just wrapping up my rounds of interviews with FAANGs, top tier tech companies, and high-growth startups.
 I felt with the knowledge that I had just brushed up on and improved, I could offer some things.

 It was important to me to volunteer and give back.
 I interviewed a wide array of engineers.
 All driven and passionate candidates who were driven to push themselves.
 Many of the people I interviewed were women and under represented minorities.
 Our industry not only lacks diversity, but lacks support for diverse engineers once they are in the industry.